mtfreepress/mdt-segment-data-analysis/README.md

 ## Prerequisites

 - Python 3.8+ (recommended 3.10/3.11/3.13).
-Install from: https://www.python.org/
+Guide on how to install [here on python.org](https://wiki.python.org/moin/BeginnersGuide/Download)
 - npm / Node.js (mapshaper is installed via npm).
-Install from: https://nodejs.org/
+The [download page on nodejs.org](https://nodejs.org/en/download) has information on how to install and get started

-Notes:
+_Notes:_
 - The project uses a local Python virtual environment (`.venv`) so Python packages are installed inside the project and do not affect your global Python environment.
 - `mapshaper` is installed locally to the repository via `npm install` and used from `node_modules/.bin/mapshaper`.
 Contributors only need `npm` installed; no global `mapshaper` install is required.